yegor256/blog/_posts/2015/feb/2015-02-09-serious-code-reviewer.md

  happen very often.
 You should be ready to admit your mistakes.
 You didn't like the code, but its author explained to you its benefits, and you accepted the logic&mdash;not because you want to stop fighting with him but because you really understood the logic and accepted it.
-Willingness to say, "I'm wrong", is the first sign of a mature and serious developer.
+Willingness to say, "I'm wrong," is the first sign of a mature and serious developer.

  * "_I will never accept this, period!_" Some code deserves that, and there